Skip to content

 Worktrees for isolated debugging

-When one branch is reproducing a production incident and another is active development, use isolated worktrees:
+When one branch is reproducing an incident and another is active development, use isolated worktrees:

 bash